 As a part of traditional onboarding procedures, employees receive an employee handbook or manual to read, sign and date.
 This handbook typically contains information about company policies and procedures.
 It is presented to employees once they are hired.

-In a family-owned business, a Family Guidebook is developed to prepare for the potential hire of family members into a business.
+In a family-owned business, a Family Guidebook or Family Constitution is developed to prepare for the potential hire of family members into a business.
 It also clarifies compensation and performance expectations while working in the business and addresses potential exit from the business.
 Essentially, the Family Guidebook creates the framework around all family rules for the business.

 Having a written Family Guidebook provides clarity around difficult questions such as: